parisnumerique/package-components-poc/README.md

 ## Development

-To work on the package you must include in a Rails app using the `file:` form.
+To work on the package you must add it to a Rails app using the `file:` form described above.
 Each time you make changes to the package you must update it from your Rails app with `yarn upgrade paris-components-poc` and restart your Rails app.

 To add a component:

 * generate the component in a Rails app
 * move the component's directory into the `frontend/components` directory of this package
-* add its import in `frontend/components/paris/index.js`
+* add its import to `frontend/components/paris/index.js`

 ## Contributing